hazieon/hazieon/README.md

 Check out my journey here on my GitHub profile :) Feel free to get in touch via Twitter / LinkedIn!** ☺

 ## Currently working on
+- Rebuilding a Wordpress shop with Liquid Shopify eCommerce platform.
 - **Nandoku 難読漢字** Difficult Japanese Kanji reading quiz game:
  a full stack web app to get scored on your reading of Japanese/Chinese characters
 - **Vancation** Log your best campervan parking spots: